 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

 The Village of Chenequa has no ordinance which mandates the cutting of grass or prohibits natural lawns.
-In fact, the use of natural landscaping and perennials rather than lawns is encouraged along the shoreline.
+In fact, the use of natural landscaping and perennials is encouraged especially along shorefronts.
+Doing so creates a natural, bird friendly riparian buffer zone.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.